 One of the key functions of our board of directors is informed oversight of our risk management process.
 In particular, our board of directors is responsible for monitoring and assessing strategic risk exposure.
 Our executive officers are responsible for the day-to-day management of the material risks we face.
 While our board of directors is ultimately responsible for risk oversight, our board committees assist the board in fulfilling its oversight responsibilities in certain areas of risk.
-The audit committee assists our board of directors in fulfilling its oversight responsibilities with respect to risk management and the independent auditor guidelines and policies with respect to risk assessment and risk management.
+The audit committee assists our board of directors in fulfilling its oversight responsibilities with respect to risk management in the areas of internal control over financial reporting and disclosure controls and related procedures, legal and regulatory compliance, and discusses with management and the independent auditor guidelines and policies with respect to risk assessment and risk management.
 The nominating and corporate governance committee assists our board in fulfilling its oversight responsibilities with respect to the management of risk associated with board organization, membership and structure, and corporate governance.
 The compensation committee assesses risks created by the incentives inherent in our compensation policies.
 Finally, the full board of directors reviews strategic and operational risk in the context of reports from the management team, receives reports on all significant committee activities, and evaluates the risks inherent in significant transactions.